-- •Subject to any needed investigations for diagnosis of a communicable diseases if exposed to infection especially if his/her infection could expose his/her patients to any danger. - •The healthcare practitioner should refrain from health practice, in case he/she becomes infected with an infectious disease that could be transferred to his/her patients, until the risk of transmitting the diseases is removed.
+- •Subject to any needed investigations for diagnosis of a communicable diseases if exposed to infection especially if his/her infection could expose his/her patients to any danger. - •The healthcare practitioner should refrain from health practice, in case he/she becomes infected with an infectious disease that could be transferred to his/her patients, until the risk of transmitting the diseases is removed. - •If physician has to continue practice (while infected), he/she <a href="https://her.nbs.ncbe.nlm.nih.google-note-tive-note-ti

-- The healthcare practitioner should report to the health authorities if knows that one another member in the healthcare team is infected with an infectious disease that could be transferred to patients through health practice. - If physician knows his/her colleague does not follow the protective measures to prevent the spread of infection, he should report authority.
+- The healthcare practitioner should report to the health authorities if knows that one another member in the healthcare team is infected with an infectious disease that could be transferred to patients through health practice. - If physician knows his/her colleague does not follow the protective measures to prevent the spread of infection, her should report authority.
 The consent of that infected healthcare practitioner is not required. - Not to refrain from treating a patient due to risk of being infected with an infectious disease, instead the healthcare practitioner should take all reasonable measures to protect him/herself from becoming infected.

-• Case study:
+Case study: